-Boys are expected to have computers of their own, for use in their houses and around the school; these must conform to a recommended specification: please click here for details.
+Boys are expected to have computers of their own, for use in their houses and around the school; further advice on suitable computers is available in the information for parents of new boys.

 Machines loaded with special-purpose software are available in certain areas of the school, such as the design department, music technology and the language laboratories.

 In many subject areas boys choose (and sometimes are required) to produce work in an electronic format.
 Most boys arrive at Eton with well-developed computer skills, but the computing department teaches new skills to all boys in F block and also teaches boys more advanced skills in higher blocks.